 - ¼ teaspoon fennel seeds

-While the potatoes are boiling, in another pot, add the onions, ginger, garlic and cashews, add ½ cup water and let cook for about 5-8 mins on medium heat till the onions are soft.
-Tip everything into a blender jar, make a fine paste.
+- While the potatoes are boiling, in another pot, add the onions, ginger, garlic and cashews.
+Add ½ cup water and let cook for about 5-8 mins on medium heat till the onions are soft.
+Place everything into a blender jar along with remaining liquid and make a fine paste.
 Keep aside.

-Add ⅓ cup to ¾ water next to the pot (depending on the sauce consistency you prefer).
+- Add ? cup to ¾ hot water next to the pot (depending on the sauce consistency you prefer).
 Mix around, let come to a slow boil and cover the pot.
-Let simmer for 10 minutes on low heat till the potatoes are cooked through.
+Let cook on low for 10 minutes on low heat till the potatoes are cooked through.